HCAR-Portfolio-Management/HCARPortfolio/README.md

 -   This docker container can be built with the following bash command

-        sudo docker build -t HCAR ./ && sudo docker image prune -y
+        sudo docker build -t test ./ && sudo docker image prune -y

 -   and can be run with

-        sudo docker run -ti -p 8000:8000 HCAR
+        sudo docker run --net host -ti -p 8000:8000 test

     -   This will set up the environment variables listed in Dockerfile, and then call the script .src/setup.sh
         -   As of 10:13 A.M.
 03/08/25, setup.sh will enable the
             MariaDB server and use it to run src/sql/init.sql
-    -   After this, you will be in an interactive bash shell within the docker environment.
+    -   After this, you should be able to connect to the site at http://localhost:8000

 <a id="org510c4a8"></a>